Archer season 7

-The seventh season of the animated television series, Archer, premiered on FX on March 31, 2016.
+The seventh season of the animated television series, Archer, created by Adam Reed, aired on FX from March 31 to June 2, 2016.
 It was originally planned to consist of 13 episodes; however, it was later changed to 10.

 Premise

-Following the ousting of the Isis employees from their CIA freelance work, everyone has relocated from New York to Los Angeles.
+Following the ousting of the ISIS employees from their CIA freelance work, everyone has relocated from New York to Los Angeles.
 Cyril Figgis, possessing a requisite law degree, has opened a boutique Private Investigation agency (The Cyril Figgis Agency) in Hollywood.
 Cyril’s authority is constantly undermined by everyone, and Mallory continues to assume the primary leadership role.

 Though some of the season is episodic, a serial plot line is established early and is ultimately paid off in the two-part finale.

 Whether Archer was going to continue beyond season-7 was unknown during the writing process, leading show runner Adam Reed to write a season finale that could have served as a conclusion for the series or a cliffhanger heading into season-8.

 In June, 2016, FX announced it had renewed Archer for an additional three seasons, ensuring the show would continue through at least season 10.